carlcs/craft-helpers/readme.md

 #### basePath

-The `basePath` is used by the `read` and `inline` functions.
-The default setting uses the value of your `BASE_PATH` environment variable if you have that set, otherwise falls back to the document root.
-You can override it to something like, for example, `CRAFT_CONFIG_PATH.'data/'`.
+The `basePath` is used by the `inline` and file reading functions.
+The default setting uses the value of your `BASE_PATH` environment variable if you have that set, otherwise falls back your the web root.
+You can override it with something like, for example `CRAFT_CONFIG_PATH.'data/'`.

 ## Requirements